 Look, Vienna is a beautiful historical city.
 Every few paces seems to bring a palace, monument, church, or a building with the kind of costly decorative façade you just don’t get today.

-Here’s my suggested walking tour route for the centre, which begins at the Staatsoper opera house and takes about 90 minutes (without breaks for photos, reading, ice creams etc.).
+Here’s my suggested self-guided walking tour route for the centre, which begins at the Staatsoper opera house and takes about 90 minutes (without breaks for photos, ice cream, reading, more ice cream etc.).
+It ends at the gothic Stephansdom cathedral.

 Do wander along little alleyways and parallel streets on the way to escape any crowds and experience those extra architectural delights that most people hurrying from A to B won’t see.